-Transcript Hold - An unofficial/official transcript may not be granted to a student unless they have fulfilled their financial obligation to the university.
-An account for a student who has received Title IV Aid will be reviewed on a case-by-case basis at which time a transcript hold exception may be granted.
+Transcript Hold - An unofficial/official transcript will not be granted to a student unless they have fulfilled their financial obligation to the university.

 Registration Hold - A student will not be allowed to register for a future semester unless they have fulfilled their financial obligation with the University.